-Click Here to view our spring 2022 program guide and all the exciting programs such as: Little Scientists, Science Camps, Little Picassos, Young Health Explorers, holiday storytimes, plus many more!
+Click Here to view our Fall 2022 program guide and all the exciting programs such as: Little Scientists, Science Camps, Little Picassos, Young Health Explorers, holiday storytimes, plus many more!
 Explore our booklet and find something right for you!

 Many of the programs in the Growing Learner's Library require registration.
 You can register for programs by clicking the registration links in our digital program guide, visiting our Event Calendar, or by calling the Library at (717) 243-4642.
 Please check our program guide for which programs require registration and when registration opens for each month.